marios-code-path/reactive-authentication/http-basic/README.md

         }
     }

 We will also need a way to find our users.
-This demo will use a pre-programmed List() of users to hold any UserDetails we want to expose throughout the app.
-We provide a few convenicne methods to setting up the object.
-Of significant import is the [PasswordEncoder](https://docs.spring.io/spring-security/site/docs/4.2.4.RELEASE/apidocs/org/springframework/security/crypto/password/PasswordEncoder.html) that is used to encrypt/encode (defaults to bcrypt) plaintext.
+This demo will use a pre-programmed `List()` of users to hold any UserDetails we want to expose throughout the app.
+We provide a few convenience methods to setting up the object.
+Of significant import is the [PasswordEncoder](https://docs.spring.io/spring-security/site/docs/4.2.4.RELEASE/apidocs/org/springframework/security/crypto/password/PasswordEncoder.html) that is used to encrypt (defaults to bcrypt) plaintext.

 UserDetailServiceBean.java: